kayla014/Python-Client-Server-Application/README.md

-# Python-Client-Server-Application
-Python Client-Server Application ﻿﻿Developed a client-server system using Python sockets ﻿﻿Implemented an SQLite database for data storage and management ﻿﻿Designed a Tkinter GUl for user interaction ﻿﻿Applied modular programming and structured error handling.

 # NewLine Cinema — Client-Server Booking System

 A Python client-server application for managing cinema ticket bookings, built using raw TCP sockets, SQLite, and a Tkinter GUI.